syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Script File

-To utilize the PDF Viewer component in your project, you need to add the corresponding script file to the *Host.cshtml* or *Layout.cshtml* file based on your framework version.
+To utilize the PDF Viewer (NextGen) component in your project, need to add the corresponding script file to the *Host.cshtml* or *Layout.cshtml* file based on your framework version.

-N> The script file is same for `Server application` and `Web assembly application` for PDF Viewer component
+N> The script file is same for `Server application` and `Web assembly application` for PDF Viewer (NextGen) component

 <table>
 <tr>